OpenDevEd/bwrap-cursor/README.md

 ## Separate config dirs

-Separate config dirs are possible, and the script could be amended to use a dedicated set of dirs (e.g., located in a `.cursor_home` directory or similar).
+Separate config dirs are possible, and the script could be amended to use a dedicated set of dirs (e.g., located in a `$HOME/.cursor_home` directory or similar).

 ## Why not firejail?